Menton: History

 Acquired in 1346 by Charles Grimaldi, Lord of Monaco, Menton was ruled by the princes of Monaco until the French Revolution.
 Annexed during the Revolution, Menton remained part of France through the First Empire.
 It belonged to the district of Sanremo in the department of Alpes-Maritimes, which at the time included Monaco and Sanremo.

 In 1814, Menton was included in a reconstituted principality of Monaco which, after Napoleon's Hundred Days in 1815, became a protectorate of the king of Sardinia.
-The princes of Monaco were obliged to do homage to the king for Menton, although not for Monaco itself.